AlfredoZermini/IEEE_TASLP_submission_121222/README.md

 # Generate data
 To run the scripts, first set the variable in the `paths.env` file.

-The data generation requires the TIMIT dataset and Surrey RIRs dataset (not provided here).
+The data generation requires the TIMIT dataset and Surrey RIRs dataset (link at the bottom of the page).

 Also, set `config.yaml` for generating the 'train', 'val' and 'test' data.
 The run the following for each case: